-Our tetragonal model for H-Ta\(_2\)O\(_5\) is guided by TEM images of the Ta sublattice \cite{liu2007}, which demonstrate a tetragonal arrangement with $4_1$ screw symmetry (space group \emph{I\(4_1\)/amd}) and lattice constants of 3.86 Å × 3.86 Å × 36.18 Å. In this symmetry, each 90° lattice rotation is accompanied by a $c/4$ translation.
-Based on these insights, we embedded the orthorhombic-\(\lambda\) units of L-Ta\(_2\)O\(_5\) into a tetragonal framework endowed with 4\(_1\) screw axes to construct a ``tetragonal-\(\lambda\)'' structure (Figure~1e).
-To fit the motif, we adjusted its lattice constants from 7.32 Å × 3.89 Å × 6.19 Å to 7.72 Å × 3.86 Å × 6.03 Å, changing the volume by only 2\%.
-Two additional modifications were required: (1) a lateral shift of \(a/4\) along the [100] direction was introduced during each 90° screw-rotation to ensure proper Ta-atom alignment at the interface, and (2) specific oxygen atoms near the screw-rotation plane were removed to maintain stoichiometry.
-The resulting pre-relaxation tetragonal structure (Figure~1f) has lattice constants 7.72 Å × 7.72 Å × 36.18 Å, belongs to space group \emph{P\(4_1 2_1 2\)} (No.~92) with right-handed screw symmetry, and contains 24~Ta\(_2\)O\(_5\) formula units (168 atoms).
-Note that the lateral lattice constants of the full lattice—including the oxygen sublattice—are now twice those of the Ta sublattice observed in the TEM images.
-An enantiomorphic left-handed structure (space group \emph{P\(4_3 2_1 2\)}, No.~96) also exists, but here we focus on the right-handed form for clarity (see Note~S1 and Figure~S1 for further details and variants).
+Our tetragonal model for H-Ta\(_2\)O\(_5\) is guided by TEM images of the Ta sublattice \cite{liu2007}, which reveal a tetragonal arrangement with $4_1$ screw symmetry (space group \emph{I\(4_1\)/amd}) and lattice constants of 3.86 Å × 3.86 Å × 36.18 Å. In this symmetry, each 90° lattice rotation is accompanied by a $c/4$ translation.
+Based on these features, we embed the orthorhombic-\(\lambda\) units of L-Ta\(_2\)O\(_5\) into a tetragonal framework with 4\(_1\) screw axes to construct a ``tetragonal-\(\lambda\)'' structure (Fig.~1e).
+To accommodate this motif, we adjust the lattice constants from 7.32 Å × 3.89 Å × 6.19 Å to 7.72 Å × 3.86 Å × 6.03 Å, corresponding to a volume change of only 2\%.
+Two additional modifications are introduced: (1) a lateral shift of \(a/4\) along the [100] direction during each 90° screw rotation to ensure proper Ta alignment at the interface, and (2) removal of selected oxygen atoms near the screw-rotation plane to preserve stoichiometry.
+The resulting pre-relaxation tetragonal structure (Fig.~1f) has lattice constants of 7.72 Å × 7.72 Å × 36.18 Å, belongs to space group \emph{P\(4_1 2_1 2\)} (No.~92) with right-handed screw symmetry, and contains 24~Ta\(_2\)O\(_5\) formula units (168 atoms).
+Notably, the in-plane lattice constants of the full lattice—including the oxygen sublattice—are twice those of the Ta sublattice observed in the TEM images.
+An enantiomorphic left-handed structure (space group \emph{P\(4_3 2_1 2\)}, No.~96) also exists (see Supplementary Note~1 and Fig.~S1).